kean/articles/2019-09-25-regex-matcher.markdown

 Is there anything we can do about it?
 The answer is yes.
 And this is where the second algorithm comes in.

-## BFS (Lazy DFA)
+## BFS

 [Breadth-first search (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search) is another search algorithm which, unlike DFS, explores all the neighbor nodes prior to moving to the nodes at the next depth level.
 Just like with DFS, we won't simply use the BFS algorithm itself, but we can apply its principles.

 The idea behind this new regex matching algorithm is to take an input character and find all states reachable from the current state after consuming a single character.
 By doing so we might encounter multiple epsilon transitions in the NFA.
 If we remove all the epsilon transitions, and keep only the ones that consume a character, we essentially re-construct a single DFA state with all the possible transitions.

 The idea might seem straightforward but there is a lot nuance.
 Every engine, that implements this algorithm, does it slightly differently.
 I'm also currently in the process of implementing it.
 You can find the latest version on [GitHub](https://github.com/kean/Regex).
-If you want to see a complete version written by people who I smarter that I am, I would encourage you going through the code of some of the production-ready open source engines like [RE2](https://github.com/google/re2) or [Rust/Regex](https://github.com/rust-lang/regex/blob/master/src/dfa.rs).

 ### Longest Path